microsoft/dstoolkit-route-optimization/README.md

 A pure rule-based optimization application is difficult to maintain as the constraints of the problem change.
 A better way to tackle challenge 2 is to leverage [optimization solver](https://en.wikipedia.org/wiki/List_of_optimization_software) to model the problem and then let the solver search the solution automactically.
 There are many optimization techniques, e.g., Linear Programming (LP), Mixed Integer Programming (MIP), [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming), etc. One can choose the best fit for their own problem since the framework introduced in this accelerator is optimization technique agnostic.
 In this accelerator, we demonstrate how to use Constraint Programming to model the route optimization problem.

-Comparing to mathematical optimization techniques (e.g., LP, MIP), Constrants Programming is more expressive since it allow us to express a larger collection of problems.
+Comparing to mathematical optimization techniques (e.g., LP, MIP), Constrants Programming is more expressive since it allows us to express a larger collection of problems.
 For example, a constraint programming model has no limitation on the arithmetic constraints that can be set on decision variables, while a mathematical programming engine is specific to a class of problems whose formulation satisfies certain mathematical properties (for example: quadratic, MIQCP, and convex vs non-convex).

 Besides, Constraint programming is also an efficient approach to solve and optimize problems that are too irregular for mathematical optimization.
 This includes time tabling problems, sequencing problems, and allocation or rostering problems.